nuagenetworks/monolithe/generator/src/doc/general_concepts.rst

 NURESTPushCenter
 ----------------

 The VSD API supports client side push through a long polling connection.
 ReST clients can connect to that channel and will get a notification as soon as he or someone else in the system changes something.
 This events are filtered by permissions, which means that if someone change a property of an object you cannot see, you won't get notified.
-VSDK provides the :py:class:`NURESTPushCenter`, which is a singleton that encapsulates the logic to deal with this event channel.
+VSDK provides the :class:`bambou.NURESTPushCenter`, which is a singleton that encapsulates the logic to deal with this event channel.
 It runs in its own thread and will call registered callbacks when it receives a push.

 Using the NURESTPushCenter
 ++++++++++++++++++++++++++